 Follow these three tips will ensure you are in the clear.

-1. Record a professional voicemail greeting in the name of your business.
+1. Record a professional voicemail greeting.

 One downside to using your cell phone for business purposes is that you have to use it for personal calls as well.
 Because of this, you may be tempted to use a default voicemail greeting or an ambiguous message that fits both personal and business callers.
 Don’t do this.